cover.webp

 At Premier Dentistry in Gresham, we keep free floss threaders at the front desk and show every teen how to use them in under a minute!

-Many teens grab a medium or hard toothbrush because it feels like it cleans better.
-With braces, hard bristles scratch gums, bend wires, and damage brackets.
-This leads to sore, bleeding gums and can even break your braces.
+Many teens pick a medium or hard toothbrush.
+They think it cleans better.
+But with braces, hard bristles can scratch gums, bend wires, and damage brackets.
+This causes sore, bleeding gums.
+It can even break your braces.

 At Premier Dentistry in Gresham, we give every braces patient a free soft brush at their visits—and we’re happy to recommend the best electric ones for you!